Extended s-wave altermagnets

-At mean-field level and one-loop renormalization group level the system is found to favor magnetic order in the SSP channel~\cite{SM}.
-The SSP order parameter ($\tau^z\sigma^z$) breaks both valley and spin degeneracy, resulting in oppositely spin-split bands in the two valleys (cf.~\cref{fig:valleys}).
-The system is still invariant under an exchange of valleys and a subsequent spin flip, i.e., $\big[ H_c + \Delta^\text{\sAM} \tau^z\sigma^z, \tau^x\sigma^x \big] = 0 $.
 Valley exchange $\tau^x$ thus acts as a symmetry that allows for magnetic compensation.
 The extended $s$-wave character is rooted in the position of one pocket at the zone center $\nu=\Gamma$ and the other at $\nu=M$.
 Importantly, $\tau^x$ does not necessarily resemble a simple real-space symmetry operation, as it corresponds to a shift of $\bvec q=M$ in momentum space.
 This amounts to generalizing the classification of altermagnetism to symmetries of other origin than the crystallographic space-group naturally, and leads us to the identification of the SSP state as an \sAM: A spin-compensated (collinear) magnet with spin-split bands and a nodeless gap structure, cf.~\cref{fig:valleys}.
 It is important to emphasize that in most multi-valley material platforms, valley exchange appears only as an emergent low-energy symmetry of the electron gas~\cite{Schaibley2016v}.
 Consequently, the symmetry-driven spin compensation of the \sAM state is strictly valid only within the energy range where the electronic bands remain fully valley-polarized.
 For low-energy transport phenomena, however, as sought after in spintronics applications, it is precisely these states dominating the system’s response.